andotherstuff/garland-protocol/garland-v0.1.md

 Without uniform sizing, an adversary observing uploads could distinguish small files from chunks of large files based on byte counts.
 They could infer file types from characteristic size patterns-a 4.7 GB blob likely represents a DVD image, while a 25 MB blob with specific dimensions suggests a high-resolution photograph.
 They could correlate related blobs by noticing that blobs uploaded together have sizes summing to a plausible file size.
 They could identify whether a blob contains user data or system metadata based on typical metadata sizes.

 With uniform blocks, all stored blobs appear identical in size.
 A 100-byte text file produces the same 256 KiB blob as a chunk of a multi-gigabyte video.
 Directory metadata, file inodes, and actual content are indistinguishable.

-The only information leaked is the count of blocks, which provides a loose upper bound on total data volume but reveals nothing about how that volume is distributed across files.
+The only information leaked is the count of blocks.
+An observer watching a specific server sees how many shares that server stores for a given user.
+Across all n servers, this reveals the total block count.
+From block count, an observer can infer:

+- **Total data volume**: block_count × block_size gives an upper bound on stored data
+- **Activity over time**: watching block count changes reveals when data is added or garbage collected
+- **Relative dataset size**: comparing users shows who stores more data

+However, block count does not reveal:
+- How many files exist (one file may span many blocks, many files may fit in one block)
+- File sizes (indistinguishable from padding)
+- Directory structure depth or breadth
+- What fraction is user data vs. metadata

 This uniformity has costs.
 Small files incur substantial padding overhead-a 1 KiB file stored in a 256 KiB block wastes 99.6% of the space, and after erasure coding with overhead factor 1.5x, that 1 KiB file consumes 384 KiB of storage across servers.
 This design accepts that tradeoff.
 Systems requiring efficient small-file storage should consider alternative approaches, but such optimizations necessarily leak information about file sizes.